gustaz/blockchain-VU/README.md

 ### The downsides

 1. Even if the algorithm is avalanche-effect based, some outputs have been spotted that are up to 90% similar, although such occurences are rare.
-2. Larger files make the algorithm slow down exponentially faster by comparison to SHA-256 and MD-5.
+2. Larger files make the algorithm slow down exponentially.

 ## Testing